 The instructor expects that students will attend all classes and will have completed the assignments for each class.
 Class participation is essential and thus will be a significant component of the final grade.
 Students will also take an hour examination on Oct.
-10, 2013 (20 percent) and submit two papers: a short (4 page) paper on the history and significance of a Hudson River School painting is due on Oct.
-1, 2013 (10 percent of final grade) and a longer (8-10 page with research notes) paper on a topic chosen in consultation with the instructor is due in stages: a prospectus and bibliography is due on Oct.
-31, 2013; a comprehensive outline and introductory paragraph is due on Nov.
-14, 2013; and the final paper is due on Dec.
-3, 2013 (40 percent of final grade) Papers are due at the beginning of the class period.
+8, 2014 (20 percent) and submit two papers: a short (4 page) paper on a personal landscape (10 percent of final grade) and a longer (8-10 page with research notes) paper on a topic chosen in consultation with the instructor is due in stages: a prospectus and bibliography is due on Oct.
+29, 2014; a comprehensive outline and introductory paragraph is due on Nov.
+17, 2014; and the final paper is due on Dec.
+8, 2014 (40 percent of final grade) Papers are due at the beginning of the class period.
 A comprehensive final examination, at a time scheduled by the registrar, will constitute 30 percent of the final grade.

 Andres Duany et al., Suburban Nation: The Rise of Sprawl and the End of the American Dream (New York: North Point Press, 2000).